jbakams/slimebot-volleyball/README.md

 #### 1. Webots R2021b:

 [Webots](https://cyberbotics.com/)  is open-source and multi-platform software used to simulate robots.
 It is friendly and doesn't have strong device requirements.
-[Install](https://cyberbotics.com/doc/guide/installing-webots) it you are interested in running simulation.
-We recommand version R2021b to avoid compatibility bugs with more recent versions.
+[Install](https://cyberbotics.com/doc/guide/installing-webots) it if you are interested in running simulations.
+We recommand the version R2021b to avoid bugs with recent versions.

-#### 2. Python:
+#### 2. Python 3.X:

-Default Webots use the operating system python.
-However, using a virtual environment is more convenient.
-Though the environment is fine with any python 3.X, we recommand python 3.7.
+Defaultly, Webots uses the operating system python.
+However, we recommend using a virtual environment.
+We used python 3.7 because of Stablebaselines.
 If  using a Webots version different from R2021b, please refer to the [Webots User Guide](https://cyberbotics.com/doc/guide/using-python) to set up python.
-Otherwise, the following [steps](https://github.com/jbakambana/slimebot-volleyball/blob/main/SETTING%20UP.md) explain how to easily set up python in Webots R2021b.
+Otherwise, use the following [steps](https://github.com/jbakambana/slimebot-volleyball/blob/main/SETTING%20UP.md) to easily set up python in Webots R2021b.

 ## The Environment